Fascism and ideology

 The history of fascist ideology is long and draws on many sources.
 Fascists took inspiration from sources as ancient as the Spartans for their focus on racial purity and their emphasis on rule by an elite minority.
 Researchers have also seen links between fascism and the ideals of Plato, though there are key differences between the two.
 Italian Fascism styled itself as the ideological successor to Ancient Rome, particularly the Roman Empire.
 Georg Wilhelm Friedrich Hegel's view on the absolute authority of the state also strongly influenced fascist thinking.
 The 1789 French Revolution was a major influence insofar as the Nazis saw themselves as fighting back against many of the ideas which it brought to prominence, especially liberalism, liberal democracy and racial equality, whereas on the other hand, fascism drew heavily on the revolutionary ideal of nationalism.
 The prejudice of a "high and noble" Aryan culture as opposed to a "parasitic" Semitic culture was core to Nazi racial views, while other early forms of fascism concerned themselves with non-racialized conceptions of their respective nations.

-Common themes among fascist movements include: authoritarianism, nationalism (including racial nationalism and religious nationalism), hierarchy, elitism, and militarism.
+Common themes among fascist movements include: authoritarianism, nationalism, hierarchy, elitism, and militarism.
 Other aspects of fascism – such as a perception of decadence, anti-egalitarianism and totalitarianism – can be seen to originate from these ideas.
 Roger Griffin has proposed that fascism is a synthesis of totalitarianism and ultranationalism sacralized through a myth of national rebirth and regeneration, which he terms "palingenetic ultranationalism".

 Fascism had a complex relationship with other ideologies that were contemporary with it.
 Fascism frequently considered those ideologies its adversaries, but at the same time it was also focused on co-opting their more popular aspects.
 Fascism supported private property – except for the groups which it persecuted – and the profit motive of capitalism, but it sought to eliminate the autonomy of large-scale capitalism from the state.
 Fascists shared many of the goals of the conservatives of their day and they often allied themselves with them by drawing recruits from disaffected conservative ranks, but they presented themselves as holding a more modern ideology – with less focus on things like traditional religion – and sought to radically reshape society through revolutionary action rather than preserving the status quo.
 Fascism opposed class conflict and the egalitarian and international character of socialism.
 It strongly opposed liberalism, communism, anarchism, and democratic socialism.